 - Dinoflagellates: It causes a phenomenon which is red tide, in this ocean appears red when it present in the large amount.

 - Cryptomonads: It produces harmful blooms that turn the color of the water to dark brown.

 Chlorophyta (Green algae)

 The green algae occur in freshwater.
 This algae also have cell walls that look like fire algae.
 Some types of green algae are single-celled and microscopic, but others are large in size and very complexed.
-There are some species of green algae which are found in the sea.
-The most common types of green algae are horsehair algae and dead man’s finger.
+There are some species of green algae that are found in the sea.
+The most common types of green algae are horsehair algae and dead man’s fingers.

 Rhodophyta (Red algae)

 The red algae (Rhodophyta) are known as marine plants.
 Red algae are found in shallow waters and deep tropical sea.
 There are some species of Red algae are also occur in freshwater.
 Some species of red algae are growing on solid surfaces.
 The cell wall of red algae consists of cellulose and different type of cellulose.
 The species contain red pigments and have filaments that massed together.

 The brown algae contain brown pigments.
 These species consist of air pockets, photosynthetic organs, and reproductive tissues.
 It is shiny brown seaweed and expressly occurs on the rocky coast.
 Brown algae are very large in size and have complexed structures.
 It is found on the pacific coast.
 It provides shelter to a wide range of marine life.

 Xanthophyta (Yellow-green algae)